 This gave frustrated players something that’s sorely missing from the game right now.
 If you felt like you were capable of outplaying people—and let’s be honest, we all do—then there was an outlet for you to prove your superiority.
 Currently, the go-to counter for the most common aggro decks is Reno Jackson, and sitting around waiting to see which side of the 50/50 (ish) shot of drawing Reno before turn six you land on does not feel anywhere near as rewarding.

 The good news is that change is right around the corner.
-Yesterday, Blizzard announced a that addresses the most egregious of the plunderers in Small-Time Buccaneer, as well as the card that inexplicably buffed Shaman from a spot in which the class was already top tier—Spirit Claws.
+Yesterday, Blizzard announced a balance patch that addresses the most egregious of the plunderers in Small-Time Buccaneer, as well as the card that inexplicably buffed Shaman from a spot in which the class was already top tier—Spirit Claws.
 Wonderful, much rejoicing is abound.
 But how long until this exciting new meta seizes up again and the cycle repeats anew?

 Death by fatigue